I am having problems logging in. What should I do?

 What is the tax status of BFS?

-BFS is a ministry of the Order of the Red Grail, a non-denominational church in North Carolina.
+BFS is a ministry of the Order of the Red Grail, an American non-denominational church.
+Donations are tax-deductible.
 You can download our IRS 501(c)(3) approval letter in PDF format.

 Are all the addresses on the site current?